Introduction to the ExtraHop system

 Each solution offers a set of components based on your environmental needs: sensors, packetstores, recordstores, and a console for centralized management and unified data views.

-Recordstores integrate with sensors and consoles to store transaction and flow records that can be queried from throughout the ExtraHop system.
-Recordstores can be deployed as standalone physical or virtual options, supported as third-party connections to Splunk or BiqQuery from Reveal(x) Enterprise, and are available in packages with NPM and NDR modules.
+- Recordstores integrate with sensors and consoles to store transaction and flow records that can be queried from throughout the ExtraHop system.
+Recordstores can be deployed as standalone physical or virtual options and can be supported as third-party connections to Splunk or BiqQuery from RevealX Enterprise.
+RevealX 360 with Standard Investigation provides a fully-hosted, cloud-based recordstore.
+Recordstores are available in packages with NPM and NDR modules.

 The following table provides an overview of the options available for each solution.